---

 }

-site within a larger Jaspr application, combining generated content with custom application logic.
+This approach allows you to seamlessly integrate a `jaspr_content` site within a larger Jaspr application, combining generated content with custom application logic.

-Building and Deploying
+## Building and Deploying

-in either static or server mode.
+You can use `jaspr_content` in either **static** or **server** mode.

-In static mode, your site is built as a static site.
+- In **static** mode, your site is built as a static site.
 This means that all content is pre-rendered and served as static files.
 This is the recommended approach for most use cases, as it allows for faster load times and better SEO.

-In server mode, your site is rendered on the server for each request.
+- In **server** mode, your site is rendered on the server for each request.
 This allows for dynamic content and is useful for sites that require real-time data or user-specific content.

-Checkout the general Deploying guide for more information on how to deploy your site after building.
+Check out the general [Deploying](/dev/deploying) guide for more information on how to deploy your site after building.